timwis/github-directory/README.md

 [![screenshot](http://i.imgur.com/m5Rt8pJ.png)](http://timwis.com/github-directory)

 ## Usage
-Just fork this repository, then rename it `<your-username>.github.io`.
+Just fork this repository and it will be available at `<your-username>.github.io/github-directory/`.

+To make it your user/org page, rename your fork `<your-username>.github.io` and it will be available at `<your-username>github.io` (no suffix).

 You can change the way the repositories are sorted by editing [`_config.yml`](_config.yml).